Chuck Kaye

-Charles Aye (August 28, 1940 – February 1, 2021) was an American music industry executive, noted for his tenures at A&M Records, Warner/Chappell Music, and DreamWorks Records, working in diverse areas such as artists and repertoire (A&R), music publishing, and corporate governance.
+Charles Kaye (August 28, 1940 – February 1, 2021) was an American music industry executive, noted for his tenures at A&M Records, Warner/Chappell Music, and DreamWorks Records, working in diverse areas such as artists and repertoire (A&R), music publishing, and corporate governance.

 Early life

 Kaye's earliest efforts in music publishing began in New York City in the 1960s, working under the Philles Records label started by Phil Spector and his stepfather, Lester Sill.
 In 1964, Kaye relocated to Los Angeles to take the role of West Coast Director of Aldon Music.
 While at Aldon, Kaye worked with songwriters Carole King, Gerry Goffin, Barry Mann, Cynthia Weil, Howard Greenfield, and Neil Sedaka.

 In 1966, Kaye started both Rondor Music and Almo/Irving Music which were the publishing companies for A&M Records, owned by Herb Alpert and Jerry Moss.

 Kaye began to demonstrate his business acumen by signing acts while heading Herb Alpert and Jerry Moss’ Almo/Irving Music label.
 During this period, Kaye signed an extensive list of talent that included Alan Parsons, Bob Marley, The Beach Boys, Allee Willis, Steve Winwood, Traffic, Free, Cat Stevens, Bryan Adams, Mason Williams, Jefferson Airplane, John Bettis, Troy Seals, Will Jennings, Paul Williams, Billy Preston, Roger Nichols, Peter Frampton, and Supertramp.

 In 1977, Kaye was appointed president of both Almo/Irving and Rondor Music, while also serving as vice-president of A&M Records.